ARM-software/abi-aa/sysvabi64/sysvabi64.rst

    ``--dynamic-list`` is used.

-Shared objects must indirect all function calls to pre-emptable symbols must be indirected through the static linker created Procedure Linkage Table.
+Shared objects must indirect all function calls to pre-emptable symbols through the static linker created Procedure Linkage Table.

 Procedure Linkage Table
 -----------------------